 A day where the plans change, rather drastically, in Mongolia.

-The guide and me had a good conversation about this later, and we discussed what to expect on these kind of tours, both implied and explicit.
+The guide and I had a good conversation about this later, and we discussed what to expect on this kind of tour, both implied and explicit.
 I’ll be blogging about that later here, as I still believe he’s a very capable guy.

 The way back came via a different route.
 I could enjoy some more of that stunning landscape and the local customs on my way back to the city.
 I already knew I would miss the smell of raw milk that is omnipresent here.
 The vibrant city would come with the smog and the traffic I had escaped while being here.

-The Mongolia countryside is amazing.
+The Mongolian countryside is amazing.
 The people are friendly and very willing to help.
-Between what they believe they should promise, and what the actually deliver, is still too big a gap.
+Between what they believe they should promise, and what they actually deliver, is still too big a gap.
 My main lesson about Mongolia, on which I’ll elaborate later, is to take the planning of the trip in your own hands down to the last detail, and only hire people to execute that planning.
 It would have saved me on these last days some frustration.
-The tourism in Mongolia is a young industry, still finding its way…
+Tourism in Mongolia is a young industry, still finding its way…

 Koen Blanquart is a strategy consultant, journalist, and author.

 Wanderlust is one of his driving factors, and he shares his travels here on Boarding Today.
 Koen is also the skipper of SV Bagabonda, a sailing vessel making a slow circumvention of the globe..

 Koen recently published a book on how to manage a remote team: The Suitcase Office.